cms-analysis/HiggsAnalysis-CombinedLimit/docs/part2/physicsmodels.md

 ### MultiSignalModel ready made model for multiple signal processes

-<sub><sup>COMBINE</sup></sub> already contains a model **`HiggsAnalysis.CombinedLimit.PhysicsModel:multiSignalModel`** that can be used to assign different signal strengths to multiple processes in a datacard, configurable from the command line.
+<span style="font-variant:small-caps;">Combine</span> already contains a model **`HiggsAnalysis.CombinedLimit.PhysicsModel:multiSignalModel`** that can be used to assign different signal strengths to multiple processes in a datacard, configurable from the command line.

 The model is configured by passing one or more mappings in the form **`--PO 'map=bin/process:parameter'`** to text2workspace: